emilwidlund/wire/README.md

 # Wire

-Wire is a TypeScript framework designed to shuffle data in a blazing fast, reactive & unidirectional way.
+Wire is a framework written in TypeScript designed to shuffle data in a blazing fast, reactive & unidirectional way.
 It is primarily built to abstract data-flow in Node/Graph Editors & Visual Programming tools.

 ### Nodes

 Nodes are the most central entities in Wire.
 They are conceptually very similar to functions.
 A node consists of input ports (much like a function's arguments), output ports (much like a function's return value) and a set of lifecycle methods.
-The primary purpose of a Node is to process & digest data of different kinds.
+The primary purpose of a Node is to process & derive data from input ports to output ports.

 #### Lifecycle Methods